the-fearless-knight/mass/README.md

 3. reopen the terminal

 4. # Disclaimer:
-5. <h3 style="color:grey;">Only use it for targets you have permission to test, I'm and the amass developers not responsible for any damage or misuse of the tool or the script</h3>
+5. <h3 style="color:grey;">Only use it for targets you have permission to test, I'm not responsible for any damage or misuse of the tool or the script.</h3>